bitwarden/help/_articles/directory-connector/directory-sync.md

    [{% icon fa-download %} Download Directory Connector Installer](https://github.com/bitwarden/directory-connector/releases){:target="_blank"}
 2. Launch the setup wizard by running (double-clicking) the downloaded `.msi` installer.
 3. Step through the wizard and complete the installation.
-4. After the setup wizard has successfully completed, you should find a shortcut on your desktop for **Directory Connector** with the bitwarden logo {% icon fa-shield %}.
+4. After the setup wizard has successfully completed, you should find a shortcut on your desktop for **Directory Connector** with the Bitwarden logo {% icon fa-shield %}.
 The full path to the application can be found at `{install_folder}/Console.exe`.

-### Log in to your bitwarden organization account
+### Log in to your Bitwarden organization account

 1. Launch the Directory Connector console by double clicking the shortcut.
-2. Select option 1 (Log in to bitwarden) from the main menu.
+2. Select option 1 (Log in to Bitwarden) from the main menu.
-3. Enter your bitwarden login credentials.
+3. Enter your Bitwarden login credentials.
-4. If your bitwarden account belongs to more than one organization you will be prompted to select an organization.
+4. If your Bitwarden account belongs to more than one organization you will be prompted to select an organization.

 Optionally, from the command line: